dairelad/bash_scripting/README.md

-# bash_scripting
+# Bash Scripts
-Bash scripts I created while studying for the CompTIA Linux+.
+This repo contains the bash scripts I created while studying for the CompTIA Linux+.